 In 1880, bushranger Ned Kelly led his gang into a shoot out clad in iron suits.
 His legs were shot out from beneath him, he was captured, tried and hung.
 Despite being a criminal, something about his iron suit resonated with the general population.
-Some have argued that it represented a hero, a victim, a man who armoured himself against Australia, faced it, conquered it, and lost.
-In a way, it represented an individual armouring himself against persecution, which naturally appealed to a population in which the elitist class were pure British citizens proud of their British culture.
+Perhaps it has been interpreted to represent an individual armouring himself against persecution, which naturally appealed to a population in which the elitist class were pure British citizens proud of their British culture.

 Kelly's armour has been incorporated into paintings, advertisements, business logos and is arguably Australia's most proliferated symbol.

 The Australian Flag was chosen after a competition in 1901.
 The competition guidelines stipulated that a Union Jack must be included.
 Symbolically, the location in the top left-hand corner signals servitude to Britain.
 The Southern Cross was included to represent Australia.
 The seven-pointed Commonwealth Star was located beneath the Union Jack to represent Australia's federal system.

 The presence of the Union Jack has made the flag controversial and unable to be the uniting symbol that a flag should be.
 Some Australians support the retention of the Union Jack as an acknowledgement of Australian history.
 Some Australians want the Union Jack replaced with the Aboriginal flag as an acknowledgment of Australian history.
 Some Australians just don’t want a flag that signals servitude to any other social group.